Turkey's Forecasting an Annual Growth Rate of 5.5% Until 2020

 What Does This All Mean?

-Overall, the forecasting is recognition of many factors including Turkey’s drive to attract foreign investment in the real estate, construction and industry sectors.
-The program has already seen the President Recep Tayyip Erdoğan courting many international leaders and dignitaries including Africa and Qatar, but they are not hedging their bets and continue the discussion with many other countries including Russia, and the European Union.
+Overall, the forecasting is recognition of many factors including Turkey’s drive to attract foreign investment in the real estate, construction, and industry sectors.
+The program has already seen President Recep Tayyip Erdoğan courting many international leaders and dignitaries including Africa and Qatar, but they are not hedging their bets and continue the discussion with many other countries including Russia, and the European Union.

 It is also widely seen as a return to stability in politics.
 The coup of 2016 rocked the financial world causing a dip of 1.8% in growth, but despite naysayer’s expectations, the political arena has returned to life as usual.
 Following the 2017 New Year nightclub terrorist attacks in Istanbul, Turkey embarked on a massive fight against terrorism, and the lack of attacks since then has dramatically seen tourists return in droves.

-Of course, all good plans are subject to external influences which can affect targets and results, but Turkey’s new financial program also focuses heavily on macroeconomic stability, which is the process of minimising vulnerability to external shocks to achieve growth.
+Of course, all good plans are subject to external influences which can affect targets and results, but Turkey’s new financial program also focuses heavily on macroeconomic stability, which is the process of minimizing vulnerability to external shocks to achieve growth.